 (See also Overview of Heart Defects.)

 Persistent truncus arteriosus accounts for 1 to 2% of birth defects of the heart.
-Nearly all children with persistent truncus arteriosus also have a ventricular septal defect.
-Other problems that can be associated include a tight or leaky truncal valve, an interrupted aortic arch, a patent ductus arteriosus, an atrial septal defect, and DiGeorge syndrome.
+Other problems that can be associated include a tight or leaky truncal valve, an interrupted aortic arch, a patent ductus arteriosus, an atrial septal defect, and the genetic abnormality known as DiGeorge syndrome.

 Persistent Truncus Arteriosus